Method Used: FUE (Follicular Unit Extraction)

 What is an eyebrow transplant?

 Carried out by one of our certified hair transplant surgeons, an eyebrow transplant is a surgical procedure that looks to counteract the effects of hair loss and restore a fuller look to your brow.
-Whether you are considering an eyebrow transplant as a solution to ill health, or researching this for purely aesthetic reasons, eyebrow transplants can certainly put you on the path to feeling better about yourself!
+Whether you are considering an eyebrow transplant as a solution to ill health, or for any other medical reasons, eyebrow transplants can certainly put you on the path to feeling better about yourself!

 As a result of technological advances in the hair transplant industry, eyebrow transplants (sometimes called ‘eyebrow implants’) can now be done using a pain-free procedure called Follicular Unit Extraction (FUE).
 This treatment looks to take individual donor hairs from another area on your scalp and implant them into the eyebrow area, leaving you with a fuller brow area.